An annual favorite!

 Heritage Music, Dance & Folklore

 Rock out to the stirring rhythms of A Bit of Irish Street Band and Comhaltas Ceoltóirí Éireann of Rochester.
-Listen as the campus echoes with the thrum of traditional melodies as played by by local pipe bands Feadán Òr, Rochester Scottish Pipes & Drums, and Celtic Spirit Pipe Band.
-Heart-pounding dance demonstrations by ROCeltic and Rochester Academy of Irish Dance will keep you on your feet!
+Listen as the campus echoes with the thrum of traditional melodies as played by Celtic Spirit Pipe Band, Feadán Òr Pipe Band, and Roc City Guardians Pipes & Drums.
+Heart-pounding dance demonstrations by ROCeltic, Rochester Academy of Irish Dance, and Flint Hill Dance Troupe will keep you on your feet!

 Clan Booths